pders01/fwrd/README.md

 - Search is backed by a Bleve index by default:
   - Default DB path `~/.fwrd.db` ⇒ index at `~/.fwrd/index.bleve`
   - Custom DB path ⇒ index sits next to the DB with a `.bleve` suffix
 - The index is created on first run, re‑indexed at startup, and updated on add/refresh/delete of feeds and articles.
 - To force a rebuild, remove the index directory and start fwrd again.

+Status Bar

+- The bottom status bar provides brief messages and a subtle spinner during long‑running actions like feed refresh or article loading.

 ## Architecture